Myth: The Canadian Mainline between North Bay and Ottawa is being fully used to capacity.

 Fact: Converting 3,000 km of the Canadian Mainline from a natural gas export pipeline to a domestic oil pipeline will reduce the costs of owning and operating the network.

-This will result in savings close to $950 million dollars for local distributors such as Union Gas, Enbridge, and GazMétro through to the year 2030.
+This will result in savings hundreds of millions of dollars for local distributors such as Union Gas, Enbridge, and GazMétro through to the year 2030.
 It would be reasonable for natural gas customers to expect to see some of those savings passed onto them on their energy bills.

 Myth: This pipeline will put my community’s drinking water source at risk